-- Copy of contracts signed by owner (one for each permit) showing scope of work.
+- Copy of contract(s) signed by owner AND contractor (one for each permit) showing scope of work.

-- Owner’s signature on each permit application with the scope of work and estimated cost of construction.
+- Original owner and contractor’s signature required on each permit application with the scope of work and estimated cost of construction.

 * Any items that are furnished by owner that are not listed on the contractor’s permit will need an invoice.

-- A recorded Notice of Commencement (N.O.C.), original or certified copy ONLY – no copies will be accepted
+- A recorded Notice of Commencement (N.O.C.) is requested at time of permit issuance; original or certified copy.

 $20 application fee and $10 per page of plans; the first page of plans is free.
 All other applications that are submitted in original package will not be charged the processing fee ($20 per application).